SarfarazKanganolli/Vi-Sahay-FRONTEND-/README.md

+## **Vi-Sahay**
-## Vi-Sahay ###is a modern, responsive web application built using React, Node.js, MongoDB, Express, Tailwind CSS, Twilio for SMS integration, and Stripe for payment processing.
+It is a modern, responsive web application built using React, Node.js, MongoDB, Express, Tailwind CSS, Twilio for SMS integration, and Stripe for payment processing.
 This application provides a seamless user experience with a sleek and responsive UI and powerful backend functionalities.

 ## Features